 More meaningful feedback – customers provide insights that allow quick identification of problems and opportunities

-Competitive advantage – real customer relationships provide you with goodwill, benefit of the doubt and other intangibles that are hard to displace
+Competitive advantage – real customer relationships provide you with goodwill, the benefit of the doubt, and other intangibles that are hard to displace

 Considering how important client loyalty is to your spa or massage practice, you want to make sure that your clients never feel that you take them for granted.
 Here are some steps you can take to keep clients on your side:

-Don’t assume that your clients know you value them, tell them.
-Periodically send your clients an email or a direct mail conveying your gratitude for their ongoing business and offer them something special – a free gift or a discount for a massage or skin treatment.
+Please don’t assume that your clients know you value them, so tell them.
+Periodically send your clients an email or a direct mail conveying your gratitude for their ongoing business and offer them something special – a gift or a discount for a massage or skin treatment.

 Ask Clients for Input

-If something happens – you’re running late and a client needs to wait or you can sense they aren’t satisfied with the treatment or don’t like a product you are using – talk about it and let clients know how you plan to fix things going forward.
+If something happens – you’re running late, and a client needs to wait, or you can sense they aren’t satisfied with the treatment or don’t like a product you are using – talk about it and let clients know how you plan to fix things in the future.

 Go Above and Beyond

-It pays to go above and beyond for clients – whether it’s accommodating their schedule, exploring treatments for special problems they have or providing them with recommendations for special diet or exercise that would help a condition they have.
+It pays to go above and beyond for clients – whether it’s accommodating their schedule, exploring treatments for special problems they have, or providing them with recommendations for a special diet or exercise that would help a condition.

 Once you get clients on your side, work to keep them there.
 Their loyalty will pay huge dividends.